Jump to Sections:

 NO milk cartons, broth or juice cartons-- i.e. no Tetrapak boxes.
 These are not paper + wax-- they are several layers of plastic coating over paper.

-Option 3: Compost as much brown paper and cardboard as you can at home.
+Compost much brown paper and cardboard as you can at home.
 Brown paper napkins & towels, soft brown compostable clamshell takeout containers, plain cardboard & paper.
 Brown paper from packages, toilet paper roll tubes, etc.

 If you do a compost drop-off service, check with them to see if they will accept these items in your compost.
 Some don't because they may be feeding food scraps to farm animals.